kinbiko/databasic/notes/learning_java.md

 - behaviour (things it can do)    ==> in OOP: expose behaviour in methods

 Classes are the basic units of programming in the object-oriented paradigm, and are used as templates to create objects.
-A class in Java may consist of five components:
+A class in Java may consist of two components:
 - Fields
-- Methods
+- Methods (and Constructors)
-- Constructors
-- Static initializers
-- Instance initializers

 #### The main() method serves as the entry point for a Java application:
 ```java